A woman with glasses using her laptop with some worry.

 What Do ‘ATR’ And ‘QM’ Stand For?

-ATR stands for “ability to repay.”
-QM stands for “qualified mortgage.”
-A QM is a mortgage that meets certain requirements, established by the Consumer Financial Protection Bureau (CFPB).
 These requirements make it more likely that you’ll get a mortgage with repayment terms that are fair to you.
 In addition, it becomes more likely that you’ll maintain the ability to repay your mortgage in the long term.

-In 2010, Congress signed into law a large piece of legislation called the Dodd-Frank Wall Street Reform and Consumer Protection Act, more commonly known as the Dodd-Frank Act.
-Dodd-Frank amended the 1968 Truth in Lending Act (TILA), otherwise referred to as Regulation Z. In short, the Dodd-Frank Act reformed the financial system and added new government agencies to carry out these reforms with the goal of helping the country avoid another financial crisis like the one that occurred in 2008.
+In 2010, Congress signed into law the Dodd-Frank Wall Street Reform and Consumer Protection Act, more commonly known as the Dodd-Frank Act.
+Dodd-Frank amended the 1968 Truth in Lending Act (TILA), otherwise referred to as Regulation Z.

 Multiple provisions from Dodd-Frank took effect over several years, including the ATR/QM Rule.
-Some provisions and features, like Temporary GSE (Government-Sponsored Enterprise) QMs – which include loans sold through entities like Fannie Mae or Freddie Mac – have changed over time.
+Some provisions and features, like Temporary GSE (government-sponsored enterprise) QMs – which include loans sold through entities like Fannie Mae or Freddie Mac – have changed over time.

 Updates To The ATR/QM Rule